 5. Act in keeping with the options you select

-To sum up, in order to reach the state of “mind like water,” you must count on some key elements:
+To sum up, to reach the state of “mind like water,” you must count on some key elements:

 Reminders (memory-joggers) integrated into a dependable system that is regularly reviewed.

 This is a horizontal approach, which does wonders once it is applied.
 Sometimes we need a more targeted and rigorous approach to get a project on track and find a solution: that’s a vertical approach.

 Rather than using complex management systems for a project like a Gantt chart, or software that only a handful of specialists can use properly, the author advocates a natural planning method that is simply what we use every day without thinking and which, according to him, is more effective.
 It’s what you would use, for example, to organize an outing to a restaurant with friends – a project which can be broken down into hundreds of simple actions which must be done in a certain order and which you do without thinking.